-026. Caldwell, Michael S., "An Approach to the Assessment of Educational Planning," Educational Technology, vol. 8, no. 19, (1968), 5-12.
+Caldwell, Michael S. "An Approach to the Assessment of Educational Planning," Educational Technology, vol. 8, No. 19 (1968), 5-12.
 This paper differs from others in the Bibliography by focusing on the assessment of the planning process rather than on the evaluation of operating programs.
 Caldwell discusses the total framework of program development: (1) identification of needs, (2) development of strategies and specific plans, (3) implementation of the selected approaches, and (4) evaluation of outcomes.
 He stresses the need for assessment of the second stage and identifies key decision points in the planning process.
 He proposes eight criteria for assessment of program planning: relevance, legality, congruence with value systems, legitimacy, compatibility with agency goals, balance, practicability, and cost/effectiveness.
 For each criterion he suggests appropriate questions to ask and possible methodological approaches for collecting relevant data.

-027. Campbell, Donald T. "Considering the Case Against Experimental .vol.
-15, no. 1, (1970), 110-113.
+Campbell, Donald T. "Considering the Case Against Experimental Evaluations of Social Innovations," Administrative Science Quarterly, vol. 15, No. 1 (1970), 110-113.

-This article is a commentary on the Weiss and Rein article, "The Evaluation of Broad-aim Programs."
+This article is a commentary on the Weiss and Rein article, "The Evaluation of Broadaim Programs."
 Weiss and Rein point out weaknesses in would-be experimental program evaluations, including criteria chosen for convenience rather than appropriateness, inappropriate control groups, no-effect outcomes, and neglect of the study of process.
 They conclude that the experimental approach should be replaced.
 Campbell agrees that these weaknesses should be avoided, but maintains that the correction of the weaknesses is compatible with and even requires the experimental method.

-028. Campbell, Donald T. "Reforms as Experiments," American Psychologist, vol. 24, no. 4 (1969), 409-429.
+Campbell, Donald T. "Reforms as Experiments," American Psychologist, vol. 24, No. 4 (1969), 409-429.